mmutiso/omniscraper/README.md

 The bot will reply with either:
 - A link to thread.
-- A link to a video in the replied tweet.
+- A link to a video/gif in the replied tweet.